antmicro/jetson-orin-baseboard/doc/source/getting_started.md

 :::{figure-md}
 ![](img/job_ready_for_flashing.png)

 Jetson Orin Baseboard with USB and power connections required for flashing.
-This 3D render does not show the cooling module that should be attached to the Jetson SoM
 :::

 ## Flash the BSP image